The Perfect Sacrifice

 Beware of Hyper-Grace: Andrew Farley and Jeremy White

-Continuing in this look at “Hyper grace”, let’s consider two pastors and writers that perpetuate the hyper-grace view similar to Joseph Prince.
-These guys may not be quite as well-known but their teaching has influenced many believers.
+Continuing our look at “Hyper grace”, let’s consider two pastors and writers who perpetuate the hyper-grace view similar to Joseph Prince.
+Although these individuals may not be as well-known, their teachings have influenced many believers.
 Andrew Farley is the writer of the book “The Naked Gospel” and Jeremy White has written the book “The Gospel Uncut: Learning to Rest in the Grace of God”.
-Both men espouse very close to the same views regarding this topic.
+Both men espouse nearly similar views regarding this topic.

-I bring these two up specifically as a warning for those that may be inclined to take teaching from them.
-Their message is mixed and we should know what happens when one mixes what sounds like grace with performance.
+I bring these two up specifically as a warning for those who may be inclined to take their teachings.
+Their message is mixed, and we should be aware of what happens when one mixes what sounds like grace with performance.

-I have taken some telling comments for examination from each of their two books.
-I will give each quote followed by my thoughts.
-So let’s consider Andrew Farley first.
+I have taken some telling comments from each of their two books for examination.
+I will give each quote, followed by my thoughts.
+Let’s consider Andrew Farley first.

 He says, “So I John 1:9 is an invitation to become a Christian.”
 P 152 The Naked Gospel

-(If this is your conclusion about I John 1:9 then something is off.
-John was writing I John to believers that, many of which, were seduced by the errors of Gnosticism.
-Part of that error led to them to thinking that they no longer sinned.
+(If this is your conclusion about I John 1:9, then something is off.
+John was writing I John to believers, many of whom were seduced by the errors of Gnosticism.
+Part of that error led them to think that they no longer sinned.
 However, I John was written that these believers might have fullness of joy in their Christian walk.
 I John deals quite heavily with abiding in Christ.
-The tests in I John are not to see whether a person is saved but whether a believer is walking in fellowship and abiding in Christ.
+The tests in I John are not to determine whether a person is saved or unsaved, but whether a believer is walking in fellowship and abiding in Christ.
 We have to be clear that it is possible for believers not to abide.
 Why else tell a believer to abide?
 Take I John 2:6 for example: 1Jn 2:6 He that saith he abideth in him ought himself also so to walk, even as he walked.
-So a hyper-gracer that equates abiding with salvation then makes this verse mean that if you don’t walk as Christ walked then you are not saved.
-Likewise if you hate your brother then it would stand to reason that you are not saved.
+A hyper-gracer that equates abiding with salvation, then makes this verse mean that if you don’t walk as Christ walked, you are not saved.
+Likewise, if you hate your brother, then it would stand to reason that you are not saved.
 And it follows really just like calvinistic “logic” concerning I John.)

 “In the Scriptures, fellowship with God is not described in this way.
 Instead, a person is either in fellowship with God and therefore saved, or out of fellowship and therefore lost.”
 P156